kashmirintelligence/FE-Engineer-Challenge/README.md

 4. UI/UX decisions and implementation quality

 Don't spend time on login screens or features not mentioned in the brief.
 Focus on solid, maintainable visualisations of the simulated data.

+## Using AI Tools

+Using AI assistants like Claude or ChatGPT to help with this challenge is absolutely fine.
+We're interested in results, not whether you memorised every Svelte lifecycle method.
+However, be prepared to walk through your code, explain your design choices, and justify technical decisions during the review.
+If you can't explain how your solution works, it's not much use to us.

+## Pre-commit Hooks

+We've set up Husky pre-commit hooks to run ESLint and tests before each commit.
+This might feel like a faff, but it ensures your code meets our standards before it's committed.
+If you're getting pre-commit errors when trying to commit changes, run `pnpm lint` and `pnpm test` manually to see what's failing.